New Purple Hybrid Mattress Review

-If you’re tired of the traditional innerspring or memory foam mattresses out there, we highly recommend giving the New Purple models a try.
+Bottom line, if you’re tired of the traditional innerspring or memory foam mattresses out there, we highly recommend giving the New Purple Hybrid models a try.

 |How did the Slumber Yard team receive these mattresses?||These beds were sent to the Slumber Yard team for free by Purple.
 However, we review products independently and have not received any monetary compensation from Purple to provide this post.
 We retain full editorial control over the content we publish.|